Southeast Reefs & Shipwrecks

 The wreckage of HMS Fowey is believed to be in the Legare Anchorage.
 HMS Fowey sunk in 1748 and it's location was unknown until a diver discovered it in October 1979.
 The diver went to the US government for permission to excavate the site.
 This immediately created a dispute that eventually went to court.
 As to the identity of the wreck - was it from the Spanish Fleet or was it British?
 The following sideshow is very interesting and shows how it was finally decided that the HMS Fowey is indeed in Legare Anchorage.

 Biscayne National Park

 Biscayne National Park encompasses a large area and contains a lot of regulations.
 Before visiting, please study the below map and also read the regulations.
-Biscayne Bay Regulations, National Park Service Biscayne Bay National Park
+Plan Your Visit to Biscayne Bay Biscayne Bay National Park